milovanderlinden/blackarch-site/_posts/2015-11-15-iso-released.md

 icon: fa-file-archive
 ---

 Today we released new BlackArch ISOs.
-The new ISOs include over 1300 tools.
+The new ISOs include over 1300 packages.
 For more details see the ChangeLog below.

 Here's the ChangeLog :

-* added more than 100 new tools
+* added more than 100 new packages
 * updated system packages
 * include linux kernel 4.2.5
-* updated all tools
+* updated all packages
 * updated menu entries for window managers
 * added (correct) multilib support
 * added more fonts